sony/esstra/doc/case-study/openssl.md

 "OpenSSL".
 This document is structured as a step-by-step guide, allowing you to easily understand the basic operations of ESSTRA by following each step in order.

-First, we will build the OpenSSL package using the ESSTRA Core to generate the ELF files.
+First, we will build the OpenSSL package using ESSTRA Core to generate the ELF files.
 These ELF files include metadata containing information about all the source files involved in the compilation, such as absolute paths and checksums.
 We will verify this using ESSTRA Utility.

 Next, we will demonstrate how to use the feature of ESSTRA Utility that adds license information of source files to the metadata.
 In this demo, we will use the following open-source software license analysis tools to scan the source code for licenses and generate a license information file.

 * [FOSSology](https://github.com/fossology/fossology)
 * [ScanCode toolkit](https://github.com/aboutcode-org/scancode-toolkit)